jenish628/PersonalProfile/src/data/about.md

 - You not checking the commit history for earlier drafts of this file.

-Ask me __in person__ for other stories that I'm afraid to share with the internet.
+Ask me __In Person__ for other stories that I'm afraid to share with the internet.